ash-kurian/wulpix-web-app/README.md

-# devops-101-tryouts
+# wulpix-web-app

-An end to end containerised web application deployment in kubernetes kind cluster
+A sample web application created to test out end to end deployment in kubernetes kind cluster.